WinterAxis/ESV-MD-Bible/The_Bible_esv/41_Mark/Mark_9.md

 For everyone will be salted with fire.

 ###### 50
 Salt is good, but if the salt has lost its saltiness, how will you make it salty again?
-Have salt in yourselves, and be at peace with one another." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Have salt in yourselves, and be at peace with one another."

 ***